 Mercy consistently exceeds industry standards for financial accountability, fundraising and board governance, as shown by its membership in ECFA.
 For more information about ECFA, including accreditation and a listing of ECFA-accredited members, visit www.ecfa.org.

-In 2016, we once again received the highest possible rating (4-star) for sound fiscal management and commitment to accountability and transparency from Charity Navigator, America’s largest charity evaluator.
-This is the eighth year we have achieved a 4-star rating.
+In 2017, we once again received the highest possible rating (4-star) for sound fiscal management and commitment to accountability and transparency from Charity Navigator, America’s largest charity evaluator.
+This is the ninth year we have achieved a 4-star rating.